-Our basic water filter is the sediment/carbon filter that simply filters the water supply.
-Iodine water filters lightly treat the water supply with trace amounts of iodine for added sterilization.
-Ion water filters add negative ions to the water supply to discourage bacteria growth and again promote sterilization.
+Our basic water filter is the sediment filter that simply filters the water supply.
+Ion water filters are the upgraded version and add negative ions to the water supply to discourage bacteria growth and promote sterilization.

 Can they be used on any kind of bidet seat?

-No. The water filters we carry are not compatible with Japanese bidet seats like INAX and TOTO which use proprietary water hoses (unless you use adapters).
+No. The water filters we carry are not compatible with Japanese bidet seats like INAX and TOTO which use proprietary water hoses.

 How long does each filter last?

 Each filter has a life span of about 6 months.
 After 6 months, it is highly recommended that you remove the old filter - regardless if you plan on replacing it.

 Absolutely!
 Because they are inline water filters, they simply screw on and off the supply hose that connects your bidet seat (see above).
 The filters have 1 male 1/2" threaded end and 1 female 1/2" threaded end.